 Physical space can also be a nonverbal way to communicate or reinforce a message.
-Everyone has a need for personal space, although the amount of space you need can depend on who you’re talking to and the situation.
+Everyone needs personal space, although the amount of space you need can depend on who you’re talking to and the situation.

 Standing very close to another person can send different messages depending on the situation.
 In some cases, it might convey affection.
 In other cases, it might be a way to exert dominance or intimidation.
 Cultural factors can also affect personal space needs.

-Physical contact can also be used to send a message, whether it’s a handshake or a pat on the shoulder.
-Touch provides safety and comfort that is essential for healthy development during childhood.
+Physical contact can also be used to send a message, whether a handshake or a pat on the shoulder.
+Touch provides safety and comfort, which is essential for healthy development during childhood.

 In adulthood, the way people utilize touch may depend on their sex.
-Where women are more likely to express care or comfort through touch, men are more likely to use it as a way to assert dominance or control.
+Where women are more likely to express care or comfort through touch, men are more likely to use it to assert dominance or control.

 Importance of Nonverbal Communication